The Key to High Performance Shooting

-So lets break down the triad one by one.
-My goal is not to write another fundamentals of marksmanship article, but rather teach you some things that you might be missing, or misunderstand.
+So let’s break down the triad one by one.
+My goal is not to write another fundamental of marksmanship article, but rather teach you some things that you might be missing, or misunderstand.

 Before we start though, we need to understand the basic goal of our triad: To develop the ability to shoot faster and more accurately.
 This goal can be applied to both the defensive and competition arena.
 With this goal defined, let me break the skill triad down in order of importance.
 Keep in mind that the three are always interrelated.

 If I had to pick one key that will give you the single most measurable improvement in your handgun shooting, I would pick a proper grip, hands down.
 I have done countless videos and written numerous articles on this subject alone, and yet still find students in my classes that are not managing the recoil as well as they can.

 Managing the trigger, while important, does not make a significant difference if the grip is not correct.
 Managing the sights, while very important, is not the key as long as we are talking distances that the handgun is best used in (3-25 yards).
 But developing a proper grip, now that is the real secret!
 I would guess roughly 95% of all of the students I have trained are not gripping their handguns as good as they could to maximize their shooting speed while maintaining a measurable level of accuracy.

 So how do we obtain that level of control on a handgun?
 The answer is simple.
 Pay attention to the physics that actually cause recoil.
 Then work on minimizing those forces with proper leverage and friction.